The best hotels in Skagen

 Bicycles can be taken on both trains (small surcharge).
 Once in Skagen, a bicycle is the best way to explore.
 Everything is flat, cycle paths are well marked, and distances are small.

-Skagen's best neighborhoods
+Skagen's best hotel regions

 Skagen is small.
 The town center, the harbor, and the beach areas are all within cycling distance.
 Where you stay determines your proximity to the sea and the town's restaurants.